ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

 \subsection{Remote Sensing Change Detection (RSCD)}

-\textbf{Datasets.} Two commonly used large-scale data benchmarks are used to evaluate performance, namely LEarning, VIsion, and Remote sensing (LEVIR-CD)~\cite{changedetection-LEVIR} and Sun Yat-Sen University Dataset (SYSU-CD)~\cite{changedetection-SYSU}. \textbf{LEVIR-CD} is a large-scale and very-high-resolution (VHR) RSCD dataset collected via Google Earth API.
-It contains 637 pairs of real bi-temporal RGB image patches with a time span of 5-14 years, a size of $1024 \times 1024$, a spatial resolution of 0.5 m/pixel and a total of 31333 individual change buildings.
-The dataset is split into training/validation/testing sets in a 7:1:2 ratio and each sample is cropped to 16 small patches with a size of $256 \times 256$ for decreasing the computational cost.
+\textbf{Datasets.} Two commonly used large-scale data benchmarks are used to evaluate performance, namely LEVIR-CD~\cite{changedetection-LEVIR} and SYSU-CD~\cite{changedetection-SYSU}. \textbf{LEVIR-CD} is a large-scale and very-high-resolution (VHR) RSCD dataset collected via Google Earth API.
+It contains 637 pairs of real bi-temporal RGB image patches with a time span of 5-14 years, a spatial resolution of 0.5 m/pixel and a total of 31333 individual change buildings.
+The dataset is split into training/validation/testing sets with 7120/1024/2048 samples.
 The recently proposed \textbf{SYSU-CD} is another important and challenging benchmark containing 20000 pairs of 0.5 m/pixel aerial images taken between the years 2007 and 2014 in Hong Kong.
-These images with a shape of $256 \times 256$ are divided into training/validation/testing sets with 12000/4000/4000 image pairs.
-The model is trained, validated, and tested independently on each dataset.
-Following the existing methods~\cite{changedetection-DMINet,changedetection-ICIF-Net,changedetection-BIT}, image patches with a shape of $256 \times 256$ and a batch size of 16 are augmented using random scaling, affine transformation, flipping, and color jitter during training.
+These images are divided into training/validation/testing sets with 12000/4000/4000 image pairs.
+Following the existing methods~\cite{changedetection-DMINet,changedetection-ICIF-Net,changedetection-BIT}, the model is trained, validated, and tested independently on each dataset.
+And bi-temporal image pairs with a shape of $256 \times 256$ and a batch size of 16 are augmented using random scaling, affine transformation, flipping, and color jitter during training.
 For the experiments on the LEVIR-CD dataset, we train the model for 200 epochs and use the cosine scheduler with an initial learning rate of 0.0002 and a weight decay of 0.0005.
 On SYSU-CD, to alleviate the over-fitting problem, we introduced the one-cycle scheduler~\cite{onecycle} with a large learning rate of 0.001 and a weight decay of 0.0005, which can play a role of regularization, and the number of training epochs is reduced to a quarter of the one on LEVIR-CD.

-\textbf{Metrics.} For the comparison between the change prediction map and the ground truth, we introduce five common binary image similarity metrics, including \textit{precision} (Pre.), \textit{recall} (Rec.), \textit{F1-score} (F1), \textit{intersection over union} (IOU) and \textit{overall accuracy} (OA).
-And they can be mathematically formalized as follows: